garden-io/garden/docs/reference/module-types/maven-container.md

 Local mode is enabled by setting the `--local-mode` option on the `garden deploy` command.

+The liveness probes are enabled by default.
+Those can be disabled by setting `services[].localMode.enableLivenessProbe: false`.

 See the [Local Mode guide](https://docs.garden.io/guides/running-service-in-local-mode.md) for more information.

 | Type     | Required |